Agreed by the EXARC Board at Burgos, Spain, 10 May 2014

 • Date of the next Board meeting

 6.2.
-Board members are required to keep Board business confidential unless authorised to divulge specific details by the Chairman.
+Board members are required to keep Board business confidential unless authorised to divulge specific details by the Chair.

 6.3.
 Minutes of a Board meeting must be made available to the Board within four weeks of the meeting.

 6.4.
 Following article 6.9 of the Charter, any Board member can request a Board meeting.
-Board meetings are called by the Chairman in writing with at least 3 weeks’ notice stating the key agenda points.
-The Chairman may shorten the notice period if special circumstances require it.
+Board meetings are called by the Chair in writing with at least 3 weeks’ notice stating the key agenda points.
+The Chair may shorten the notice period if special circumstances require it.